 Ms. A.B. fled to the United States after suffering 15 years of brutal violence at the hands of her ex-husband.
 He beat and kicked her, including while she was pregnant; bashed her head against a wall; threatened her with death while holding a knife to her throat and while brandishing a gun; and threatened to hang her.
 Ms. A.B. attempted to secure state protection, to no avail.
 Sessions first intervened in her case in March, when he certified the case to himself for reconsideration.

-In ruling against our client, Sessions overturned the groundbreaking Board of Immigration Appeals decision in, which in 2014 affirmed that domestic violence survivors are deserving of protection.
+In ruling against our client, Sessions overturned the groundbreaking Board of Immigration Appeals decision in Matter of A-R-C-G-, which in 2014 affirmed that domestic violence survivors are deserving of protection.
 In his decision Sessions makes the disturbing statement that, in accordance with his opinion, asylum claims “pertaining to domestic violence” should “generally” no longer be approved.
 “Today’s ruling marks a shameful attempt by Sessions to return us to an era when the United States did not recognize women’s rights as human rights, and women fleeing horrific gender-based persecution were wrongfully denied refugee protection,” said CGRS Director Karen Musalo.
 “Although his decision displays a flawed and erroneous interpretation of the law, existing jurisprudence continues to support asylum claims based on domestic violence.”

 Notably, the Attorney General’s decision in A-B- completely disregards the robust documentation – over 700 pages’ worth – submitted to him by Ms. A.B.’s attorneys.
 Despite the overwhelming evidence corroborating our client’s claim, and the Board of Immigration Appeals’ favorable credibility finding, Sessions insists on calling into question Ms. A.B.’s honesty.